-Principle 1: Environmental impact
+Principle 1: Environmental Impact

-Apple have set an ambitious goal to become carbon neutral for our entire carbon footprint by 2030.
+Apple has set an ambitious goal to become carbon neutral for our entire carbon footprint by 2030.
 Our work starts with bringing new clean energy online across our supply chain.
-More than 320 Apple suppliers have committed to using renewable electricity, and over 18 million tonnes of greenhouse gas emissions were avoided in 2023.9 We're building our products with more recycled and renewable materials than ever.
-In financial year 2023, 22% of the materials we dispatched in our products came from recycled sources.
+More than 320 Apple suppliers have committed to using renewable electricity, and over 18 million metric tons of greenhouse gas emissions were avoided in 2023.9 We're building our products with more recycled and renewable materials than ever.
+In fiscal year 2023, 22% of the materials we shipped in our products came from recycled sources.10

-Prioritising product longevity, rather than enabling repairability in isolation, can also create meaningful reductions in environmental impact.
+Prioritizing product longevity, rather than enabling repairability in isolation, can also create meaningful reductions in environmental impact.
 Our customers and the environment are best served by enhancing a product's durability while selectively focusing on modularity and repairability for those parts most frequently in need of repair.